"If you are the smartest person in the room then you are in the wrong room." Confucius

 Our foundation bitch and the reason we chose to breed.

-A chance meeting with Chipsy has set us on a quest for the rare.
+A chance meeting with Chipsy has set us on this current path to breed.
 She was truly rare and beautiful.

 Raised as a puppy for Search and Rescue, when we were approached to train him as an assistance dog.
 He was trained to provide specific tasks to an elderly person to allow them to remain safe and active.